Occupational Hazards Include Exposure to Methylene Chloride

 The Occupational Health and Safety Administration (OSHA) passed stricter regulations regarding occupational use of methylene chloride in 1997, but these laws don’t protect self-employed individuals or private consumers who willingly purchase methylene chloride products.

-Lawyers allege that consumers are not given proper warning of the health risks of certain products.
+Lawyers allege that consumers are not given Toxic Exposure Attorney of certain products.
 OSHA considers methylene chloride to be a potential occupational carcinogen.

 Common Uses of Methylene Chloride